-- Viewing recent calls via the preprogrammed Recent Calls button: - a) Press the preprogrammed Recent Calls button. - b) \checkmark or \checkmark to scroll through the list. - c) To return to the Home screen, press the Menu Select button directly below Exit, press A or the PTT button. - Viewing recent calls via the radio menu: - a) < or > to Rent. - b) Press the Menu Select button directly below Ront to access the Recent Calls feature screen. - c) \checkmark or \checkmark to scroll through the list. - d) To return to the Home screen, press the Menu
+- Viewing recent calls via the preprogrammed Recent Calls button: - a) Press the preprogrammed Recent Calls button. - b) $\checkmark$ or $\checkmark$ to scroll through the list. - c) To return to the Home screen, press the Menu Select button directly below Exit, press or the PTT button. - Viewing recent calls via the radio menu: - a) < or > to Rent. - b) Press the Menu Select button directly below Ront to access the Recent Calls feature screen.

+- c) $\checkmark$ or $\checkmark$ to scroll through the list. - d) To return to the Home screen, press the Menu

-Select button directly below Exit, a or the PTT button.
+Select button directly below Exit, for the PTT button.